peduarte/wallop/README.md

 ## Adding animations
 Wallop Sider has no animations by default, so if you want to animate the slides, you need to extend the default `.WallopSlider` class with an animation modifier and include the respective CSS into your HTML.<br>

-I have created a few basic animations which is ready for you to use out-of-the-box.
+I have created a few basic animations which is ready for you to use out-of-the-box, you will find them in the `/css` directory.

 ### Including animation CSS
 ```html